Dispute resolution process

 - The mediator asks each party to return to their separate breakout rooms.

 - The mediator moves between the parties.
-During this phase they are seeking options that may resolve the dispute, clarifying positions and identifying opportunities for compromise, negotiation, or creative alternatives, until a decision is reached to settle or not.
+At this stage, they are seeking options that might resolve the dispute, clarifying positions and identifying opportunities for compromise, negotiation or creative alternatives, until a decision is reached to settle or not.

 - If mediation results in a settlement, terms of settlement are drawn up.
 All parties confirm and sign the terms.

-- If settlement is not achieved, mediation ends, and either party may request a certificate to take the matter to VCAT.
-The mediation may also be adjourned if the mediator or parties consider that it may assist in resolving outstanding issues (the process differs here with Farm Debt Mediation matters).
+- If settlement is not achieved, mediation ends and either party might request a certificate to take the matter to the Victorian Civil and Administrative Tribunal (VCAT).
+The mediation session might also be adjourned if the mediator or parties consider that doing so could help in resolving outstanding issues (the process differs with farm debt mediation).

 - Mediation concludes.